stackup-wallet/keystore/doc/spec.md

 Alternatively, if each individual node was known the wallet could also attempt to rebuild the Merkle tree by finding a permutation that matched the stored `rootHash`.
 This of course becomes more difficult at scale with many nodes.

 It is therefore recommended that wallets provide robust backup options for the Merkle tree data.
-This ensures reliable access can always be restored in a failure mode scenarios.
+This ensures reliable access can always be restored in a failure mode event.

 ### Delegating relayers for cross-chain sync